DSR-RHIT/install-R-and-RStudio/pages/setup_R_project.md

 -   Login with your usual user name.

--   Create a folder for the course in your preferred directory.
-For example, C:/Users/layton/Documents/courses/me447.
+-   For the new project---for example, an article, a workshop, a course, or a contract, whatever you wish to define as a "project"---create a new folder in your preferred directory.

 -   Open RStudio.
-Some error statements will probably appear.
-No worry.
-We're about to take care of that.

--   Create a new RStudio Project using File menu &gt; New Project &gt; Existing Directory.
-Use the Browse button to find the course folder you just made.
-Select that folder &gt; Create Project.
+File menu &gt; New Project &gt; Existing Directory.
+Use the Browse button to find the folder you just created, then Select &gt; Create Project.

 ### create an .Renviron file

-These steps are Windows-specific (I'm not sure if the problem needs solving in Linux or Mac platforms.)

-The purpose of the .Renviron file is to establish a library for R packages that is independent of the R software.
-Then you can update R to the latest version and not have to re-install all the packages you use.
+These steps allow you to install future versions of R without having to reinstall all the packages you use.

+Windows users (I do not know if these steps are necessary for Mac and Linux users)

+-   Create a new directory C:/R/library
--   In RStudio, open a new text file using File menu &gt; New File &gt; Text File.
+-   In RStudio, File menu &gt; New File &gt; Text File

--   Write the following line in the text file
+-   In the text file, type

     `R_LIBS_USER="C:/R/library"`

--   Save the file using the filename .Renviron in your course folder (donâ€™t forget the dot that starts the filename).
-For example, C:/Users/layton/Documents/courses/me447/.Renviron
+-   Save As... to your project root directory, using the filename .Renviron

--   Create a new directory C:/R/library.
-(That is, in C: create a folder named R. In R create a folder named library.)
-This is the directory pointed to by the .Renviron file.

 ### for new RStudio projects